line/armeria/site/src/sphinx/advanced-dropwizard-integration.rst

     - ``shutdownGracePeriod``

 Where defined, the Armeria ServerFactory will prefer Armeria's default properties over Dropwizard's.
-The following additional properties are able to be added to configure the ``ServerBuilder`` before being passed to the :api:`ArmeriaBundle`.
+The following additional properties are able to be added to configure the :api:`ServerBuilder` before being passed to the :api:`ArmeriaBundle`.

 +-----------------------------+-----------------------------------------------------------------------------+